Megalonaias nervosa: Description

+Life cycle

 Megalonaias nervosa mussels are sexually mature around 8 years of age, they are late tachytictic breeders.
 From July to October the males are mature, while they female contain eggs from August through October (Hollandbartels, L. 1993).
 Megalonaias nervosa males release sperm and the females collect the sperm through the incurrent siphon.
 The eggs are fertilized internally.
 Megalonaias nervosa has a parasitic larva stage called glochidia, the mussel uses a lure to attract fish and then releases the glochidia when the fish is close enough.
 The glochidia latch onto the gills or fins of the fish and remain there feeding of the blood of the fish until the glochidia reach the juvenile stage.
-Known host species for Megalonaias nervosa include longnose gar (Lepisosteus ossues), largemouth bass (Micropterus salmoides), yellow perch (Perca flavescens), longear sunfish (Lepomis megalotis), bluegill (Lepomis macrochirus), slender-head darter (Percina phoxocephala), and log perch (Percina caprodes) (O’Dee, S. and Watters, T. 1998).
+Known host species for Megalonaias nervosa include longnose gar, largemouth bass, yellow perch, longear sunfish, bluegill, slender-head darter, and log perch (O'Dee, S. and Watters, T. 1998).
 Parent mussel provides no care once the glochidia are released.
 Megalonaias nervosa are filter feeders, waste is released through the excurrent siphon.
 They are sedentary creatures and are anchored to the substrate or buried in the substrate.
 Studies had shown water temperature plays a role in reproduction, if the water temperature is too low, the mussels will not reproduce.